Email Phishing - Protecting Your Home and Small Business Computers

 Whether you own a small business or use your home computer for financial activities, you need to be aware of Email Phishing which can ultimately lead to identity theft and corruption of your small business and home computers.

+What is Email Phishing?
 Phishing emails are crafted to appear as if they have been sent from a legitimate organization or known individual.
 These emails often attempt to entice users to click on a link that will take the user to a fraudulent website that appears legitimate. – United States Computer Emergency Readiness Team (US-CERT)

 Common forms of Email Phishing Phishing emails are becoming very personalized posing as your cable company, utilities, credit cards, mobile phone carrier, banks, and many more entities that you do business with on a regular basis.
 The most common threat of Email Phishing right now is malware.
 If you click on a link inside of an email that was intended for phishing; your computer can become infected with malware.
 The malware will attempt to steal your personal information, usernames and passwords to systems such as online banking.

 Trigger events that can lead to Email Phishing Here are some trigger events that fraudsters may try to leverage with Phishing Emails.

 Here are some steps to take in order to protect you against Phishing.

 More information about Email Phishing and Cybersecurity Here are some good web sites to obtain more information about email phishing.